 - Located within community hospital

-Many women who have their baby at Hospital choose to have their postnatal stay at one of primary birthing centres near their home.
-If you have a vaginal birth and you and your baby are well enough you can transfer to the primary birthing centre of your choice for a postnatal stay, within 2-12 hours after your labour and birth care is complete, this will be based on availability.
+Many women who have their baby at hospital choose to have their postnatal stay at one of the primary birthing centres near their home.
+If you have a vaginal birth and you and your baby are well enough you can transfer to the primary birthing centre of your choice for a postnatal stay, within 2-12 hours after your labour and birth care is complete.
+This will be based on availability.

-If you have complications or you or your baby have a clinical issue that needs monitoring and/or medical care, you will have your postnatal stay at Hospital maternity ward.
+If you have complications or you or your baby have a clinical issue that needs monitoring and/or medical care, you will have your postnatal stay at a hospital maternity ward.
 The ward is a clinical environment for women and babies who need medical care.

 Your stay at our hospital's maternity ward will be based on your clinical need, and you will not be able to move to a primary birthing centre for further postnatal care at the end of your hospital stay.